Breaking Up with the CANDY GUILT

 It may only seem relevant to this holiday, but I use these practices throughout the entire holiday season.
 While baked goods are not as easily accessible as candy is in the drawer, the craving for sugar and all its glory remains.

 Yes, even I still have those feelings!
 I do not want you to believe that I am perfect, or that I do not struggle with food.
-I am human and food comfort to me.
+I am human and food comforts to me.
 I will however show you that it is possible to develop a healthy relationship with your trigger foods and allow them into your life regularly.

 I ramble, so back to CANDY.